9 Foods That Help With Fatigue and Headaches

 Oatmeal is an energy food that contains several vitamins and minerals that benefit your circulation, heart health and metabolism.

-It’s recommended that you eat it for breakfast so that the nutrients it contains can be utilized throughout the day.
-However, oatmeal is also convenient when you feel hunger pangs or when you are craving a quick snack.
+It’s recommended that you eat it for breakfast so that the nutrients it contains can be used throughout the day.
+However, oatmeal is also convenient when you feel hunger pangs or when you’re craving a quick snack.

 Nuts are packed with calories that increase your energy and vitality.

-They contain B-complex vitamins and essential fatty acids that help your nervous system, your brain and improve your cardiovascular health.
+They contain B-complex vitamins and essential fatty acids that help your nervous system, contribute to brain health, and can reduce your risk of cardiovascular problems.

-Eating a small handful of nuts every day is a good way to keep you feeling satisfied and free from ailments like headaches and muscle tension.
+Eating a small handful of nuts every day is a good way to keep you feeling full.
+That means it’s not only one of the great foods that help with fatigue, but also good for diets.

 Consuming nuts in healthy moderation can also improve your physical performance.